A garage refrigerator. Surely that’s just a regular refrigerator, only in your garage instead of your kitchen, right?

 If you don’t have much time, then consider one of the fridges below.
 These are my top picks for the best fridge for your garage.

-Here, I’m going to take you through why it’s crucial to get the right kind of fridge equipment for the space it’s meant for, as well as reviewing what I think are the top 5 refrigerators for your garage.
+Here, I’m going to take you through why it’s crucial to get the right kind of fridge equipment for the space it’s meant for, as well as review what I think are the top 5 refrigerators for your garage.
 So, stick around!

 Chillin’ in the Kitchen, or in the Garage?